xuchen66/sphinx-emdocs/source/serialem_note_UTAPI.rst

 .. code-block:: ruby

   UseUtapiScripting     1      # 0 -> disable
+  UseImageBeamTilt	    1      # need to have this with Utapi, otherwise BeamTilt is in different definition!!!!
   SkipAdvancedScripting 0
   SkipUtapiServices     0 2-19 21-32   # except Aperture(1) and camera (20)